 How one organisation fought back against SAP

-A long-standing customer received the email that nobody wants.
+A long-standing customer of ours received the email that nobody wants.
 SAP were raising an audit against them.
-The organisation in question were already customers with us, so fortunately had someone on their side from the start.
+The organisation in question were already working with us, so fortunately they had someone on their side from the start.

 SAP were also being difficult in negotiations.
 The organisation advised that nothing had changed since their previous declaration; in fact, they hadn’t made any licence changes for roughly three years.
 If anything, they had reduced their usage, not increased it.
 SAP were simply being pedantic over an issue which they themselves should have raised in previous years.